 Dave was brilliant, with multiple degrees from prestigious institutions.
 He expected a lot from his students but they received much in return.
-There was much memorization expected but he always created context.
+There was a lot of memorization expected but he always created context.
 The discussions were usually intense and politically-charged.

 Beyond academics, he was always available and happy to engage.
 I can remember spending many hours in Dave’s office discussing current events as well as our work together in student government.

 The class was assigned a final paper, which could be on the topic of our choice.
 With a WWII Army pilot father, I chose to explore the development of the US military from the Depression through the World War.
 Essentially, the birth of the Superpower.

 Even back then, I enjoyed research.
 The sources – and the tangents – grew rapidly; so many interesting lines of inquiry opened up.
 Unfortunately, it wasn’t long before I was spending more time exploring the rise of our geopolitical adversaries than I was on my stated topic.
 The pursuit of knowledge was illuminating but I failed to conduct a reality check.
 I lost focus.

 I handed in my paper, proud of the time and effort that went into its development.
 When the graded papers where distributed, I looked for my reward.
 All I found was a note: “Excellent paper but what does this have to do with US history?
 Please see me.”

 Gulp.
 I wanted to crawl under the desk.
 I felt so foolish and, worse, I embarrassed myself in front of one of my favorite teachers.